jocuni-p/cpp/cpp03/README.md

 - Each exercise builds upon the previous one, so make sure to complete them in order.
 - Proper construction and destruction chaining must be demonstrated in the derived classes.
 - The use of `using namespace <ns_name>` and `friend` keywords is forbidden unless explicitly allowed.
-- The STL (Standard Template Library) is allowed only in Modules 08 and 09.
+- The STL (Standard Template Library) is allowed only in cpp08 and cpp09.

-## Additional Information

-For more details, refer to the cpp03_subject.pdf provided.